dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

-If there are concerns about both the spine and ToR switch route table capacity, or there is a desire to run a very simple L2 fabric to connect the {{site.prodname}} nodes, then the user should consider the Ethernet fabric as detailed in [this post]({{site.url}}/{{page.version}}/networking/design/l2-interconnect-fabric).
+If there are concerns about both the spine and ToR switch route table capacity, or there is a desire to run a very simple L2 fabric to connect the {{site.tseeprodname}} nodes, then the user should consider the Ethernet fabric as detailed in [this post]({{site.url}}/{{page.version}}/networking/design/l2-interconnect-fabric).

-If a {{site.prodname}} user is interested in the AS per compute server, the Project Calico team would be very interested in discussing the deployment of that model.
+If a {{site.tseeprodname}} user is interested in the AS per compute server, the Project Calico team would be very interested in discussing the deployment of that model.